Camille Bahl

-Camille Bahl (born 13 October 1999) is a French artistic gymnast.
+Camille Bahl (born 13 October 1999) is a French artistic gymnast and former gymnast of the French national team.
 She represented France at the 2014 Summer Youth Olympics and the 2015 European Championships.

 Personal life

 Camille Bahl was born on 13 October 1999, in Schiltigheim.
 She began gymnastics at the age of five in Oberhoffen-sur-Moder and was recruited to join the Union Haguenau club.
 She began training at the INSEP in the summer of 2014.
 She speaks French, English, and German.

 Career

 Junior career: 2013–2014

 Bahl finished 7th in the junior all-around at the 2013 French Championships, and Union Haguenau won the team silver medal.
 At the 2014 French Championships, she finished 5th in the all-around and won the silver medal on vault behind Loan His, and Union Haguenau finished 4th.
 At a friendly meet against Romania and Belgium, the French team finished 3rd, and Bahl finished 6th in the all-around and won the bronze medal on the vault.
 She competed at the 2014 Junior European Championships alongside Loan His, Marine Boyer, Océane Pause, and Juliette Bossu, and they finished 7th as a team.
 She was then selected to compete at the 2014 Youth Olympic Games where she finished 8th in the all-around final.
-Her last competition of the season was the Élite Gym Massilia where she finished 6th on vault, 8th with her team, and 24th in the all-around.
+Her last competition of the season was the Élite Gym Massilia, where she finished 6th on vault, 8th with her team, and 24th in the all-around.